General information about the participating Parliamentary departments

 Department of the House of Representatives

 The Department of the House of Representatives provides services to support the efficient conduct of the House of Representatives, its committees and certain joint committees as well as a range of services and facilities for Members in Parliament House.
+The department is focused on supporting the House of Representatives to fulfil its role as a representative and legislative body.
 The Department also promotes the work of the House in the community and supports the conduct of the Parliament’s international and regional relations.
-The Department of the House of Representatives is Investors in People accredited.
-Investors in People is an internationally recognised quality standard that sets a level of good practice for improving performance through people.
-Investing in people gives us a practical link between our personal development and corporate goals.

 Department of the Senate